 We are fortunate to have a supply of COVID-19 vaccines from the Chicago Department of Public Health, and are administering them Monday through Friday.
 We also can go on-site with your school or company!
 Call 773-298-3712 to schedule an appointment.
 We can usually accommodate same-day appointments and walk-ins.
 All are welcome!Currently we are offering:

 - Pfizer bivalent (updated) boosters, 12 years old and up

-- Moderna bivalent (updated) boosters, 18 years old and up (coming soon)
+- Moderna bivalent (updated) boosters, 6 months and older

-- Moderna primary series (first and second dose), 12 years old and up
+- Moderna primary series (first and second dose), 6 months old and older

 COVID-19 Reporting Form

 This HIPAA-compliant form should be completed by the student or employee who has tested positive for COVID-19.Submit Form

 We offer sick visits for anyone 18 months of age and older.
 Depending on your symptoms, any known exposure to COVID-19, and your vaccination status you may be offered a telemedicine (secure video link) first.
 The following are some examples of visit reasons: